Skip to content

 Designing key elements for the happy path

-Drawing from pattern and best practice research, I started with the key conversational elements and interactions.
+Evolving the intial wireframes and drawing from pattern and best practice research, I started with the key conversational elements and interactions.
 I developed the styling based on the app style guide and common chat UI designs.

 Addressing an unhappy path